slamdata/quasar-test-starter/README.md

 mklink /path/to/quasar-test-starter/slamdata/ /path/to/slamdata/public/
 ```

-Notice that you will simlink `public/` from slamdata and rename it to `slamdata/` inside `quasar-test-starter/`.
+Notice that you will symlink `public/` from slamdata and rename it to `slamdata/` inside `quasar-test-starter/`.